ahmad12hamdan99/Panda_Robot_Arm/README.md

 # Introduction
 This repo containes educational examples on Franka Emika 7 DOF robot using python and robtotics toolbox and numpy.
+We hope that it will be helpful for students and engineers to get a better understanding for topic like calibration and control.

 <p align="center">